 A million patients are treated with a coronary bypass each year.
 During this surgery the entire chest and ribcage must be split open to allow access to the heart.

 During this procedure, the chest area is fully exposed to bacteria and the patient may suffer from internal bleeding.
 When finished, the wound is sutured together and has to heal for quite some time, with a large scar remaining afterwards.
-So, for the patient this was a lot to deal with.
+So, for the patient this is a lot to deal with.

 Inside, a blocked blood vessel is bypassed by using a donor vessel, which is usually taken from around the same area.
-By using our special clips, the donor vessel is connected behind the blockage and is then opened, to allow blood to flow through the newly made path.
-The patient then only requires a short time to let the openings heal before they can get back to normal life.
+By using our special Elana Heart Clip, the donor vessel is connected behind the blockage and is then opened, to allow blood to flow through the newly made path.
+No need for a heart-lung machine and suturing.

 For the patient, this means less chance of infections, internal bleeding, stroke and a much shorter recovery time.

 The patient is only required to let the openings heal for a short period of time before going back to normal life.

 The Elana-procedure is currently performed as open-heart surgery.
 However, the final goal is for the Elana Heart Bypass System to be be performed, in the future, with a minimally invasive approach.

 The below comparison refers to the ideal future scenario.
 See the advantages by yourself!